 1. State FAIR Plans:

-As mentioned earlier, check if your state offers a Fair Access to Insurance Requirements (FAIR) Plan.
+(FAIR) Plan.
 These plans are designed as a last resort for homeowners who are unable to obtain insurance through the standard market due to their property being considered high risk.
 Coverage through a FAIR Plan might be more limited and more expensive than standard policies, but it provides essential protections that you otherwise wouldn't have.

 2. Surplus Line Insurers: